ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

 5.a.
 Using AutoDock forcefield
 ______________________________

-The predicted free energy of binding should be about ``-14 kcal/mol`` for poses that are similar to the crystallographic pose.
+The predicted free energy of binding should be about ``-14 kcal/mol`` for poses that are similar to the crystallographic pose for this example system.

 .. code-block:: console